-There are almost twice as many mobile phones in the world than there are computers.
-With that phenomenal thought in mind you can understand why developing mobile apps is so lucrative, its a huge market with its users demanding ever more powerful and functional applications bridging the gap between mobiles and computers.
+There are almost twice as many mobile phones in the world as there are computers.
+With that phenomenal thought in mind, you can understand why developing mobile apps is so lucrative.
+It’s a huge market with its users demanding ever more powerful and functional applications bridging the gap between mobiles and computers.

 Keeping up with demand and trends is only half the battle for mobile app developers.
-They face the huge challenge of testing there application across a multitude of different handsets and OSes.
-Each handset is slightly different and each has its own little quirks that can not be ignored, and that is before you even contemplate the huge differences from the mobile operating systems.
+They face the enormous challenge of testing their application across a multitude of different handsets and OSes.
+Each handset is slightly different, and each has its own little quirks that can not be ignored, and that is before you even contemplate the vast differences from the mobile operating systems.

-In this article we have compiled a list of free tools for testing your application across the most popular mobile operating systems, including iPhone, Blackberry, Android, Symbian and Palm.
-Some of the tools have been officially released (with the exception of the iPhone) and are available to download with there respective SDKs, Other tools, which maybe a little bit basic, can be used as a reliable testing environment.
+In this article, we have compiled a list of free tools for testing your application across the most popular mobile operating systems, including iPhone, Blackberry, Android, Symbian, and Palm.
+Some of the tools have been officially released (with the exception of the iPhone) and are available to download with their respective SDKs.
+Other tools, which may be a little bit basic, can be used as a reliable testing environment.

-For those of you who want to test drive Android you can use this Android Emulator which is patched to run on a Windows PC as a standalone app without having to download and install the complete and complex Android SDK, and you can even install and test Android compatible apps on it.
+For those of you who want to test-drive Android, you can use this Android Emulator, which is patched to run on a Windows PC as a standalone app without downloading and installing the complete and complex Android SDK.
+You can even install and test Android-compatible apps on it.

 TestiPhone is a web browser based simulator for quickly testing your iPhone web applications.
 This tool has been tested and works using Internet Explorer 7, FireFox 2 and Safari 3.

-iPhoney is not an iPhone simulator but instead is designed for web developers who want to create 320 by 480 (or 480 by 320) websites for use with iPhone.
+iPhoney is not an iPhone simulator but instead has been designed for web developers who want to create 320 by 480 (or 480 by 320) websites for use with iPhone.
 It gives you a canvas on which to test the visual quality of your designs.

 iBBDemo – Blackbaud iPhone Browser Simulator